Aliases for FFAR1 Gene

 G-protein coupled receptor for medium and long chain saturated and unsaturated fatty acids that plays an important role in glucose homeostasis.
 Fatty acid binding increases glucose-stimulated insulin secretion, and may also enhance the secretion of glucagon-like peptide 1 (GLP-1).
 May also play a role in bone homeostasis; receptor signaling activates pathways that inhibit osteoclast differentiation (By similarity).
 Ligand binding leads to a conformation change that triggers signaling via G-proteins that activate phospholipase C, leading to an increase of the intracellular calcium concentration.
 Seems to act through a G(q) and G(i)-mediated pathway.
 Mediates the anti-inflammatory effects of omega-3 polyunsaturated fatty acids (PUFAs) via inhibition of NLRP3 inflammasome activation.

-Free Fatty Acid (FFA) receptors are a group of Gq/11 protein-coupled receptors that are currently divided into FFA1, FFA2 and FFA3 subtypes.
-FFA receptors are concentrated in the pancreatic islet cells (particularly FFA1) and in the brain and are important in immunity and metabolism.
+Free Fatty Acid (FFA) receptors are a group of Gq/11 protein-coupled receptors currently classified into FFA1, FFA2, FFA3 and FFA4 subtypes.
+FFA receptors are concentrated in pancreatic islet cells, immune cells and in the brain and are important in immunity and metabolism.